In the Now / In Dialogue

 Contributions to In the Now are not sent for external peer review, but are reviewed internally by our editors, thereby bypassing the lengthy peer-review process.

 Contributions should be 1,500–2,500 words in length.
 They do not require cover pages or abstracts, and references to the author do not need to be removed from the manuscript.
 In all other respects, please ensure they are formatted in accordance with our author guidelines.

 In Dialogue is a feature also introduced in issue 67.1.
-It is a space for a conversation on and engagement with articles in the current volume or its immediate predecessor.
+It is a space for a conversation on and engagement with recent articles (preferably those published within the last five years).
 Contributions should be in the form of short critical reflections or perspectives (750–1,500 words) on one of the peer-reviewed scholarly articles.

 These commentaries are also reviewed internally by our editors rather than being sent for external peer review.

 Just as with contributions to In the Now, they do not need cover pages, abstracts, or the removal of references to the author from the manuscript in the submission phase.
 Otherwise, they should be formatted according to our author guidelines.

 For both features, the editors accept submissions in English, French, and Portuguese.
 Submissions in French and Portuguese must be translated prior to publication.
 It is the author’s responsibility to arrange for translation and assume associated expenses.